 Studies indicate that more than one-third of older adults are prescribed at least one PIM, with prevalence rates typically ranging between 21% and 58% depending on study design, population, and criteria used.
 For instance, a large cross-sectional study using the 2015 Beers Criteria reported that 57.6% of elderly patients were prescribed at least one PIM that should be avoided, while 37.5% received medications that should be used with caution.
 Additionally, regional studies have shown prevalence rates of 38.3% in Qatar and 45.2% in Lebanon, highlighting the widespread nature of inappropriate prescribing.
 Overall, these findings emphasize that PIM use is a common and significant issue in geriatric pharmacotherapy, often associated with polypharmacy and multiple comorbidities.
 [5]

-A study conducted in a tertiary care hospital using STOPP/START criteria reported that the prevalence of PIMs was 43.5% indicating a consistently high burden of inappropriate prescribing among hospitalized elderly patients.
+A study conducted in a tertiary care hospital using STOPP/START criteria reported that the prevalence of PIMs was 43.5%, indicating a consistently high burden of inappropriate prescribing among hospitalized elderly patients.
 These findings are consistent with other studies worldwide, where PIM prevalence ranges widely due to differences in prescribing patterns, comorbidities, and assessment criteria.
 [6]

-The substantial proportion of geriatric patients were prescribed at least one PIM, with prevalence strongly associated with increasing age, presence of multiple comorbidities, and polypharmacy.
+A substantial proportion of geriatric patients were prescribed at least one PIM, with prevalence strongly associated with increasing age, presence of multiple comorbidities, and polypharmacy.
 Commonly identified PIMs included benzodiazepines, proton pump inhibitors used beyond recommended duration, anticholinergic drugs, and certain cardiovascular and psychotropic medications emphasized that inappropriate prescribing remains a significant concern, Overall, the high prevalence of PIMs highlights the need for regular medication review and the application of evidence-based screening tools to improve prescribing practices and enhance patient safety in the geriatric population.
 [12]

 ASSOCIATION BETWEEN PIMs AND POLYPHARMACY